-- MAKE CREAM: In clean work bowl of stand mixer fitted with whisk attachment, whip cream, mascarpone, sugar, lemon juice, and vanilla on medium speed until stiff peaks form, about 3-4 minutes.
-Cover and chill until ready to assemble cake.
+- In a clean work bowl of stand mixer fitted with whisk attachment, whip cream, mascarpone, sugar, lemon juice, and vanilla on medium speed until stiff peaks form, about 3-4 minutes.
+Cover and chill until ready to assemble the cake.

-- ASSEMBLE CAKE: Carefully unroll cake and use small offset spatula to spread strawberry mixture over the top (strawberry mixture may need to be stirred before spreading over cake), leaving 1-inch border around all edges.
+- Carefully unroll cake and use a small offset spatula to spread strawberry mixture over the top (strawberry mixture may need to be stirred before spreading over cake), leaving a 1-inch border around all edges.
 Clean off offset spatula, and repeat with cream (reserve 3 tablespoons of cream if you plan to garnish the cake with it).

 - Snugly reroll cake, leaving parchment behind.
 Wrap cake in plastic wrap and chill until firm, at least 4 hours.

-- SERVE CAKE: Dust cake with powdered sugar, and top with reserved whipped cream and sliced strawberries (optional).
+- Dust cake with powdered sugar, and top with reserved whipped cream and sliced strawberries (optional).
 Slice and serve.

 - How to Reheat Quiche Tutorial - August 17, 2019